David Berglas: Radio

 Berglas conducted what he called "Nationwide Psychological Experiments", involving millions of listeners in their homes.
-This part of the show required listeners to write in to confirm their reaction.
+This part of the show required listeners to write in to confirm their reactions.
 His weekly broadcasts included sensational stunts, including hanging a box over Regent Street, London for a whole week.
 It had been officially sealed by the Diplomatic Corps of the Admiralty and, when opened, it contained the passport of a randomly selected member of the studio audience, sitting in the Playhouse Theatre by the Embankment.
 The passport had disappeared just moments before.
 He appeared on sound radio, on and off, for about 17 years, and when commercial radio first started he had a regular phone-in programme, late at night on LBC (London Broadcasting Company), which started in 1973.

 Television

 Berglas was one of the first magicians to appear on British television with his own show.
 Meet David Berglas in 1954.
 Other television series followed and were highly acclaimed in the Netherlands, Sweden, Norway and Germany.
 Commercial television started in the UK in September 1955 and the first ever series was presented by Berglas on Associated Rediffusion called Focus on Hocus.
 In the 1970s he presented a one-hour television special from Las Vegas and in the UK he presented his Channel 4 series The Mind of David Berglas (1985–1986) where he interviewed and entertained celebrity guests including Omar Sharif, Christopher Lee, Britt Ekland, Peter Cook, Graham Chapman and Max Bygraves.